Fates-List-Archive/sunbeam/README.md

 **Currently may or may not deploy on Cloudflare pages**

-Sunbeam is also the new WIP frontend for Fates List.
+Sunbeam is also the new WIP frontend for Select List.

 See SETUP.md for deploy instructions